 Fluorescence Imaging Core

-The goal of the Fluorescence Imaging Core (FIC) is to accommodate any biological research that requires wide-field, confocal, 2 Photon and TIRF fluorescent microscopy.
-Our mission is to support research endeavors by advising and optimizing acquisition, analysis, and presentation of imaging data.
+The goal of the Fluorescence Imaging Core (FIC), located in the Medical Sciences building, is to accommodate any biological research that requires wide-field, confocal, 2 Photon and TIRF fluorescent microscopy.
+Our mission is to support research endeavors by advising and optimizing the acquisition, analysis, and presentation of imaging data.

 The microscope systems currently in service include: